salesforcecli/plugin-functions/messages/env.logdrain.list.md

 # examples

-$ sfdx env:logdrain:list --environment=billingApp-Sandbox
+$ sfdx env:logdrain:list --target-compute=billingApp-Sandbox

-# flags.json.summary
+# flags.environment.deprecation

-Output result in json.
+--environment is deprecated and will be removed in a future release.
+Please use --target-compute going forward.